aktin/broker/broker-admin/README.md

 Via system properties, you can set the websocket idle timout.
 This timeout will cause idle websocket connections from clients to be closed after the specified amount of seconds.
-Use the system variable `broker.websocket.idletimeoutseconds`
+Use the system variable `aktin.broker.websocket.idletimeoutseconds`

 ## Authentication providers